What is a Diminished Value Appraisal?

 Step One – Determine Feasibility:

 First we will need you to send us a copy of your repair estimate.
 You can fax or email a copy or use our assignment form.
 From that we will provide you with a free Autocheck vehicle history and do a feasibility analysis.
 Because different factors affect diminished value and your chance of recovery, we first review what’s on the vehicle history, the year make and model, any liability concerns and what insurance company you are filing against.
-We will then contact you to discuss the feasibility of your diminished value claim.
+We will then follow up with you to discuss the feasibility of your diminished value claim.

 Step Two– Determine Accurate Amount with Diminished Value Appraisal: